rust-lang/rfcs/text/0000-security-advisories.md

 open-source development (not sponsored by a multinational company) that is unlikely to be the case.

-In any case it could be easier.
 Cargo and other tooling that builds on top of the proposed new API for Crates.io could alert crate users of their vulnerabilities, which in turn spurs them to update their dependencies accordingly.
 Even if that does not happen, the additional metadata at least makes it clear which crates are potentially dangerous to use and which ones not.
 This not only helps Rust programmers, but potentially also distributors (such as packagers of Linux distros) and end-users.

 # Detailed design
 [design]: #detailed-design